pn0159/Data-Analysis-using-Python-and-Tableau/README.md

 This dataset contains the following Columns:

 •	Country	           : Indicates Country name.
 Country of record data

 •	Year               : Indicates Year of record data.

 •	Sex                : Indicates sex (Male or Female).

 •	Age                : Represents the Suicide age range.
-Ages divided in to six categories(‘5-14 years’, ’15-24 years’ , ‘25-34 years’, ‘35-54 years’, ‘55-74 years’, ‘75+ years’)
+Ages divided in to six categories('5-14 years','15-24 years','25-34 years','35-54 years','55-74 years','75+ years')

 •	Suicides_no        : Number of suicides

 •	Population         : Population of the sex, in the age range, country and year.

 •	GDP_for_year       : GDP of the country in the year

 •	GDP_per_capita     : Ratio between the country’s GDP  and its population

 •	Suicides/100k pop  : Number of suicide deaths per 100k individuals in a population

 •	HDI_for_Year       : Human Development Index, an index that measures life Expectancy, income and education.

 •	Generation         : Based on age grouping average, it has 6 different categories:‘Generation Z’, ‘Generation X’, ‘Boomers’, ‘Silent’, ‘Millenials’, ‘ G.I.
 Generation’

 In addition to this dataset, I have also used the following dataset to elaborate my analysis on leading cause/methods of suicides.